gitter-badger/BeamBot/README.md

 ## Setup

 Python 3 is required.
-I develop using Python 3.4 on Ubuntu 14.04/Ubuntu 15.04, other distros and OSes have not been tested.
+I develop using Python 3.5 on Ubuntu 14.04/Ubuntu 15.04, other distros and OSes have not been tested.

 ### Required Modules:

-- `websockets`: Easily installable from `pip` with `pip3 install websockets`.
-- `asyncio`: Only required if Python 3 version is older than 3.4.
-Easily installable from `pip` with `pip3 install asyncio`.
+- `autobahn`: Easily installable from `pip` with `pip3 install autobahn`.
+- `pyOpenSSL` & `service_identity`: Installed via `sudo pip3 install service-identity` (this will install pyOpenSSL)
+- `requests`: Installed via `sudo pip3 install requests`

 ### Bot Setup